Kagamma/cge-3d-particle-emitter/README.md

 - Instancing, by putting the same emitter to multiple TCastleTransform nodes works.
 It doesn't use GPU instancing at the moment.
 Note that it is necessary to set  AllowsInstancing = True for this to work.
 - If AllowsInstancing = False, then particle's position is independent from emitter's transformation.
 - Use StartEmitting instead of ProcessEvents for start / stop emitting.
-- AllowsUpdateWhenCulled = False will stop update particle if emitter's boundingbox is outside of frustum view.
+- AllowsUpdateWhenCulled = False will stop update particle if emitter's boundingbox is outside of view frustum.

 License: MIT.